nens/lizard-qgis-plugin/README.md

-# threedi-scenario-archive
+# lizard-qgis-plugin
-A QGIS 3Di Scenario Archive plugin
+A QGIS Lizard plugin